Setting up Anthos

 If you want to try a demo Anthos deployment on Google Cloud to explore Anthos features rather than a production installation, use the Anthos Sample Deployment on Google Cloud and follow our tutorial.
 This is a fully setup deployment with a sample application, and only requires you to create a Google Cloud project.

 Regardless of your installation option, you need the following to use Anthos:

 A Google Cloud project.
 You might have access to a project if your company already uses Google Cloud.
 A project is required to use Google Cloud APIs and enable billing.

-An Anthos subscription.
-Alternatively, a pay-as-you-go billing option is available for Anthos on Google Cloud only.
-You can find out more about our pricing options in our Pricing guide.
+You can find out more about our pricing options in the Anthos Pricing guide.

-While Anthos GKE forms the foundation of the Anthos platform, you can also add non-GKE Kubernetes clusters to Anthos.
-With attached clusters, you can take advantage of some Anthos features on your existing systems even without a full migration to Anthos GKE.
-Attaching clusters to your environ lets you view them in Anthos along with your Anthos GKE clusters, and enable a subset of Anthos features on them.
+While Anthos clusters with GKE form the foundation of the Anthos platform, you can also add non-managed Kubernetes clusters to Anthos.
+With attached clusters, you can take advantage of many Anthos features on your existing systems even without a full migration to Anthos clusters.
+Attaching clusters to your fleet lets you view them in the Google Cloud console along with your Anthos clusters, and enable a subset of Anthos features on them.

-If you are a pay-as-you-go customer on Google Cloud, you can choose to disable Anthos and immediately stop your Anthos billing.
+If you are an Anthos platform pay-as-you-go customer, you can choose to disable Anthos and immediately stop your Anthos billing.
 This removes your entitlement to use Anthos features and components.